herndont/TaskMaster/README.md

         - Use the focusable attribute to show that a particular ViewGroup consists of one piece of data.

 ************ Screenshots of completed work to come in resubmit and database structuring ***********

+###Lab44

+    Featured Task
+        - Clean up the current code and finish anything that previously wasn't working yet from the other labs that are already completed.